Skip to main content

 The Law Books

-Therefore, the books of Law are the first five (5) books of the Bible.
+Therefore, the books of the Law are the first five (5) books of the Bible.
 These books are also known as the Pentateuch or Torah.
 They are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 And they record the origin (creation) of the world and mana, the history of man, the details of the choosing (calling) of the nation of Israel, and the laws of God (Exodus 20:3-17, Deuteronomy 6:5, and Leviticus 19:18).

 The History Books